Mc-Zen/quill/quantum-circuit.typ

   size-hint: size-hint,
   multi: multi,
   radius: radius,
-  ..args.named()
+  ..args
 )

 /// Basic command for creating multi-qubit or controlled gates.
-For the latter, you usually want to go for something like @@control, @@swap, or @@controlled.
+For the latter, you usually want to go for something like @@ctrl, @@swap, or @@controlled.
 ///
 /// - content (content):
 /// - num-qubits (integer): Number of qubits (or relative wire count for